-My Personal Self Petition PhD Green Card Story
+My Personal Self-Petition Green Card Story

-Going Ahead With My Self Petition for a Green Card
+Going Ahead With My Self-Petition for a Green Card

 The next step was unclear at the time, as this news put me under severe pressure to rethink self-petitioning.

 To my surprise, it did qualify!
-In fact, it occurred to me that most people with a Ph.D. very likely qualify under NIW.
+In fact, it occurred to me that most people with a PhD very likely qualify under NIW.

-My First Self Petition for NIW
+My First Self-Petition for NIW

 So, I decided to do an EB2-NIW self-petition.
-I called a few friends who applied for the EB2-NIW and asked if I could look at their petitions.
+I called a few friends who had applied for EB2-NIW and asked if I could look at their petitions.
 With the help of a couple of example petitions, I created a plan for what to do and how to do it and started implementing it.

-With little time to lose, I spent the next 12 days (nearly 100 hours) collecting evidence of all sorts, reference letters, filling out applications, writing a petition, and setting up medical examinations needed for I-485.
+With little time to lose, I spent the next 12 days (nearly 100 hours) collecting evidence of all sorts, gathering reference letters, filling out applications, writing the petition, and setting up medical examinations needed for I-485.
 I finally got everything ready and mailed it to USCIS Texas just in time to avoid retrogression.

 I received an application receipt at the end of the second week of October and an email by the end of the third week saying my I-140 was approved.
 Less than 21 days after I mailed the application, my I-140 was approved!
 This fantastic news allowed me to look for jobs using the EAD without waiting for the actual green card.

-The Second I-140 Self Petition in EB1A
+The Second I-140 Self-Petition in EB1A

 So, I simply repeated the I-140 application process in the EB1A extraordinary ability category in 2007.
 My I-485 was approved in September 2007, nearly two years after starting my first I-140 application.

 Since beginning my green card journey, I have helped many of my friends with the self-petition process and helped them apply successfully on their own.
 Between 2006 and 2007, I shared my petition with six friends who self-petitioned.
 All of their I-140s were approved, and many got their green cards (some applied after me but got their GCs even before I did!).
-Some of them were in the adjustment of the status process when this website was started.
+Some of them were in the adjustment of status process when this website was started.
 They independently navigated the application process (some even with RFE: request for evidence).

 Summary